monome/docs/grid/grid-norns.md

 # grid + norns / norns shield

-*nb. we'll use 'norns' throughout this page as a catch-all for both stock and shield -- the differences between the two iterations do not affect software usability or hardware connectivity*
+*nb. we'll use 'norns' throughout this page as a catch-all for both standard norns and shield -- the differences between the two iterations do not affect software usability or hardware connectivity*

 ## getting started